U Myat Kyaing and his son U Nyein Hlaing show off the solar panel of their brand new Lotus Solar…

-For four years we've been working closely with economists from Harvard’s Ash Center for Democratic Governance and Innovation, on a number of research projects, mostly centered on the changing rural economy of Myanmar.
-The team has been led by notable economists, Professor Thomas Vallely and Professor David Dapice.
+For seven years we've been working closely with the Harvard Ash Center for Democratic Governance and Innovation, on a number of actionable policy research projects, mostly centered on poverty reduction, equitable growth, resource-sharing and nation building.
+The team has been led by notable economists and development experts, Professor David Dapice and Thomas Vallely.

 Most of this research has been compiled into papers on the following topics:

 Electricity Supply and Demand (Myanmar version), November 2014

 Electricity Supply and Demand (English version), November 2014

 Rice Policy in Myanmar: It’s Getting Complicated, April 2013

 Against the Odds: Building a Coalition, March 2013